Rapidly Learning Soft Robot Control via Implicit Time-Stepping: Experiments

 In addition to comparing training convergence and wall-clock speed between the simulators, we also conduct an extensive sim-to-sim evaluation to examine any possible dynamics differences between them.
 To this end, we evaluate each of the five \textsc{Elastica} and \textsc{DisMech} policies for each task within both simulators.
 The corresponding discounted returns are reported in Table~\ref{tab:sim2sim}.

 Across all tasks, the mean and standard deviation of the discounted return differ only marginally, indicating close agreement between the two simulators.
-One major exception, however, arises in the \textsc{Elastica} $\rightarrow$ \textsc{DisMech} evaluations for the contact-rich tasks—\textsc{2D Tight Obstacles} and \textsc{3D Random Obstacles}.
+One major exception, however, arises in the \textsc{Elastica} $\rightarrow$ \textsc{DisMech} evaluations for the contact-rich tasks.
 For these evaluations, we observed a significant drop in discounted return with \textsc{2D Tight Obstacles} failing completely (negative return) and \textsc{3D Random Obstacles} exhibiting an over 40$\%$ decrease in performance.

-We attribute this large decrease in performance to the fact that \textsc{Elastica}’s contact formulation (Eq.~\ref{eq:elastica_contact}) often produced spongy contact behavior, where resistance began slightly above the surface and noticeable penetrations occurred even when using the same contact stiffness of $k = 1.6\times10^5$ as in~\citep{Naughton2021_elastica_rl}.
+We attribute this large decrease in performance to the fact that \textsc{Elastica}’s contact formulation (Eq.~\ref{eq:elastica_contact}) often produced spongy contact behavior, where resistance began slightly above the surface and noticeable penetrations occurred even when using the same contact stiffness of $k = 1.6\times10^5$ as in~\cite{Naughton2021_elastica_rl}.
 This behavior is expected given the simple linear spring term $k\epsilon$ in Eq.~\ref{eq:elastica_contact}.
-In contrast, \textsc{DisMech} employs a fully implicit contact formulation, the Implicit Contact Method (IMC)~\citep{choi_imc_2021, tong_imc_2022}, whose force is derived from a squared potential:
+In contrast, \textsc{DisMech} employs a fully implicit contact formulation, the Implicit Contact Method (IMC)~\cite{choi_imc_2021, tong_imc_2022}, whose force is derived from a squared potential:

 where $K = 15/\delta$ and $\delta$ is a contact distance tolerance.
 Although this is also a form of soft contact, the squared term produces quadratically higher resistance as a function of $\epsilon$, while $\delta$ directly controls the stiffness of the contact energy curve.
-By tuning $\delta$ until the contact response was visually rigid, \textsc{DisMech} achieved noticeably more realistic contact compared to \textsc{Elastica}.
+By tuning $\delta$ until the contact response was visually rigid, \textsc{DisMech} achieved noticeably more realistic contact compared to \textsc{Elastica} (Fig.~\ref{fig:contact_comparison}).
 In the end, the similar return values labeled with $^*$ in Table~\ref{tab:sim2sim} were obtained only after relaxing the \textsc{DisMech} contact parameters $k$ and $\delta$ to approximate the softer contact dynamics of \textsc{Elastica}.
 In contrast, \textsc{DisMech} $\rightarrow$ \textsc{Elastica} evaluations maintained comparable performance despite the latter’s softer contact, suggesting that \textsc{DisMech}’s tighter contact bounds make control tasks more challenging rather than easier.